Nagoya Castle: Layout

+Corner turrets

+These turrets were used as a storage area for weapons and armour in times of peace, and served as an encampment from which to mount attacks in an emergency.
+Because they were erected on the corners of enclosures within the castle grounds making for strategic watchtowers, they are often called corner turrets.

+The castle had originally at least 11 corner turrets.
+The southeast, southwest and northwest corner turrets are the three which remain in the Honmaru, and have been designated by the national government originally as National Treasures, later as Important Cultural Properties.

+These are long, narrow slits with coverings opened in the floor.
+The holes were colloquially called "rock chutes" but they were not used simply for dropping stones and other objects.
+The chutes were brilliantly designed so that guns could be fired downwardly over a wider area.
+They are made so that those looking from outside cannot immediately recognize where the chutes are located.
+The southeast and southwest corner turrets located at the Hommaru are installed the second floor bay window.

+Architecturally there are two roofs making the turret look as if they have two stories, but in reality there are three floors (二重三階 "nijyu-sankai").
+The first and second floor aspects are the same size.
+Also the third floor aspect is smaller than the first and second one by two ken (3.6 meters) on a side.
+The northeast corner turret that burned down during the Pacific War had a similar structure except for the difference in the design of the projecting bay windows (出窓 "de-mado").

 Nishinomaru

 Nishinomaru Enokida Gate

 The Nishinomaru Enokida Gate (西之丸 榎多門 Nishinomaru enokidamon) is used today as the main entrance (正門 seimon) to the castle.
 The original structure was built as a tower gate (yagura mon).
 A smaller front gate to the south was called Kabuki Gate (冠木門 Kabukimon) and a rectangular-shaped barbican tower was built on top of the surrounding stone walls.
 Together the structures formed a square called Masugata Koguchi (桝形虎口) where the enemy could be encircled.
 The gate formed an important part of the castle's defenses, being the main portal into the western Nishinomaru (西之丸) enceinte.

 It sustained major damage in the 1891 Mino–Owari earthquake and the Hasuike Gate (蓮池門 Hasuikemon) dating from Genroku 17 (1704) was relocated here from the former Edo Castle in Tokyo in 1911 as a replacement.
 This gate however completely burnt down in an air raid in 1945 and was reconstructed with reinforced concrete in 1959.